xpepermint/vue-rawmodel/README.md

 </script>
 ```

-Reactive model is an instance of a Model class, provided by the `contextable.js`, on which `Vue.js` tracks changes and reacts/updates when a field on a model changes.
-You can access reactive model instances by using the `this.{dataKey}` syntax.
+Reactive model is an instance of a Model class, provided by the `contextable.js`, on which `Vue.js` can track changes and re-render when a model field changes.
+You can access reactive model instances by using the `this.{dataKey}` syntax (you are actually accessing the `data`).

 You can manually validate the model by calling the `this.{dataKey}.$validate()` method which is asynchronous and returns a `Promise`.
+This is useful when the `reactive` options is set to `false`.

 ## Example